Brief Intermittent Treatment Model Description:

 The Fredonia Counseling Center works diligently to meet the individual needs of all students, however, there are times where a student’s needs/expectations may exceed reasonable treatment accommodations.

-Excuses/Confirmation of Participation in Counseling: The FCC does NOT provide letters to faculty for missed classes due to mental health concerns.
-The Counseling Center may provide documentation to the office of Enrollment and Student Services, at the client’s written request, when extended absence (in accordance with the campus absence/attendance policy ) for medical reasons due to mental health concerns are warranted.
+Excuses/Confirmation of Participation in Counseling: The FCC does NOT provide letters to faculty (or employers) for missed classes, missed work (academic or employment) and/or missed exams due to mental health concerns.
+The Counseling Center may provide documentation to the office of Enrollment and Student Services, at the client’s written request, when extended absence (in accordance with the campus absence/attendance policy ) for medical reasons due to mental health concerns are warranted and/or to support a request for an incomplete.

 Weekly/ Long-term Counseling: Students who have had/expect long-term, weekly counseling to discuss the everyday ups and downs of life, who demonstrate low motivation for change, and/or unwilling to work collaboratively on treatment goals between counseling sessions may wish to seek treatment with an off-campus provider willing/able to meet this desired approach to treatment.